 Exercise for diabetics

 The key thing to watch out for with type 2 diabetics is exercise-induced hypoglycaemia.
 This is when the client’s blood sugar falls to dangerously low levels, and symptoms range from dizziness, extreme fatigue, anxiety, loss of co-ordination, nausea, and eventually loss of consciousness.
 In extreme cases the client can lapse into a coma.
+Would all personal trainers know what to do in this situation?
+Or better still, prevent it happening in the first place?

 The cause of this rapid drop in blood sugar is often that the client has not eaten for many hours prior to the workout, and/or has recently taken their diabetes medication, usually metformin.
 This drug decreases the amount of glucose released by the liver, and boosts insulin production by the pancreas.
 If the client exercises too soon after taking these meds, which can be anything up to 2 hours before exercise, blood sugar levels will be too low.
 The muscles and the brain will both be starved of crucial glucose in this situation, with the effects listed above.